Bath & Body Works, Inc. (NYSE:BBWI) Shares Sold by Putnam Investments LLC

 Putnam Investments LLC trimmed its holdings in shares of Bath & Body Works, Inc. (NYSE:BBWI – Get Rating) by 0.8% in the 3rd quarter, HoldingsChannel.com reports.
 The fund owned 43,946 shares of the company’s stock after selling 339 shares during the quarter.
 Putnam Investments LLC’s holdings in Bath & Body Works were worth $1,433,000 as of its most recent filing with the Securities and Exchange Commission.

 Several other institutional investors and hedge funds have also bought and sold shares of BBWI.
 First Horizon Advisors Inc. lifted its stake in Bath & Body Works by 151.4% during the 3rd quarter.
 First Horizon Advisors Inc. now owns 1,149 shares of the company’s stock valued at $36,000 after acquiring an additional 692 shares during the period.
 CoreCap Advisors LLC acquired a new stake in Bath & Body Works during the 2nd quarter valued at approximately $39,000.
 AlphaCentric Advisors LLC acquired a new stake in Bath & Body Works during the 3rd quarter valued at approximately $56,000.
-Wipfli Financial Advisors LLC acquired a new position in shares of Bath & Body Works in the 3rd quarter valued at $66,000.
-Finally, Rockefeller Capital Management L.P. lifted its stake in shares of Bath & Body Works by 162.1% in the 3rd quarter.
-Rockefeller Capital Management L.P. now owns 2,241 shares of the company’s stock valued at $73,000 after purchasing an additional 1,386 shares during the period.
+Wipfli Financial Advisors LLC acquired a new stake in Bath & Body Works during the 3rd quarter valued at approximately $66,000.
+Finally, Rockefeller Capital Management L.P. lifted its stake in Bath & Body Works by 162.1% during the 3rd quarter.
+Rockefeller Capital Management L.P. now owns 2,241 shares of the company’s stock valued at $73,000 after acquiring an additional 1,386 shares during the period.
 96.34% of the stock is currently owned by institutional investors and hedge funds.

 Bath & Body Works, Inc is a specialty retailers and home to America’s Favorite Fragrances, offering a breadth of exclusive fragrances for the body and home, including the selling collections for fine fragrance mist, body lotion and body cream, 3-wick candles, home fragrance diffusers and liquid hand soap.